jessepav/lacygoill-wiki-backup/vim/autocmd.md

 If you want to be sure, write this in `/tmp/vim.vim`:

-     " vi:sw=3
+     " vi:shiftwidth=3

 Then, execute this command:

-     :setl ml mls=1 | au SomeEvent * setl sw=5
+     :setlocal modeline modelines=1 | autocmd SomeEvent * setlocal shiftwidth=5
                                               ^-------^
                                               replace with the name of the event you want to really test

 Finally, reload the buffer (`:e`), and ask Vim what is the local value of `'sw'`:

-     :echo &l:sw
+     :echo &l:shiftwidth

 If the output is `5`, it means the modelines are processed *before* `SomeEvent`.
 If the output is `3`, it means the modelines are processed *after* `SomeEvent`.